Gaza daedala

-Gaza daedala is a species of sea snail, a marine gastropod mollusk in the family Margaritidae.
+Gaza daedala is a species of sea snail, a marine gastropod mollusc in the family Margaritidae.

 Distribution

 This marine species occurs in the Pacific Ocean off Fiji at a depth of 1100 m.

 Description

 (Original description by Watson) The height of the shell attains 20.6 mm, its diameter 17 mm.
 The thin shell has a depressedly globose shape with a convexly conical spire.
 It is translucent, horny, nacreous in its whole texture, and iridescent on the surface.
 It has a slightly reverted and narrowly thickened lip and a thin edged twisted columella, the point of which runs out into a bluntly mucronated angle.

 Sculpture: Longitudinals—the whole surface is covered with strong, puckered, oblique lines of growth, which are sharp-edged but flattened,.
 They are rather regular, with many minuter ones in the intervals.
 The longitudinals are crosshatched with spirals, which are stronger and more regular, but not perfectly uniform.
 They consist of square threads and furrows of equal breadth, and both scored by the longitudinals.
 On the earlier whorls these spirals disappear before the longitudinals do.
 And on the base of the shell they become on the outside feebler, closer, and finer, in the middle broader and flatter, and stronger again toward the centre of the shell.

 The colorof the shell is delicate yellowish, with a horny translucency and exquisite iridescence, which under the lens appears brilliant.